 There’s a wide selection of servers to choose from.
 Over 1,500 servers are spread across 94 countries.
-When you login, the app will also suggest a ‘smart location’—a server which ExpressVPN feels is best suited for you based on where you’re connecting from.
+When you login, the app will also suggest a ‘smart location’ a server which ExpressVPN feels is best suited for you based on where you’re connecting from.

 Encryption standards are among the best in the business.
 The company leverages OpenVPN with 256-bit AES as default.
 4,096-bit DHE-RSA keys are identified by a SHA-512 hashing algorithm.
 These are stringent and designed to keep your data secure, away from any prying eyes.

 Privacy enthusiasts will be pleased to know that the provider retains bare minimum data.
-Some of the details it records are the servers people connect to and the dates they log on.
+Some of the details it records is the servers people connect to and the dates they log on.
 Individual IP addresses are not recorded.
 For additional security, the provider also includes a ‘network lock’ that temporarily blocks internet access if the connection unexpectedly drops.

 A single subscription grants access to three devices at the same time.
 Apps for both Android and iOS are available as well as desktop clients for Windows and MacOS.

 TRY IT RISK-FREE: You can get 3 months free here with the ExpressVPN annual plan.
 The deal includes its 30-day no-questions-asked money-back guarantee so you’ll receive a full refund if unsatisfied with the service.
 The offer represents 49% savings over the monthly plan.